My Kitchen Clatter

 Instructions

-1. Combine water through coconut oil in the bowl of a stand mixer.
+1. Combine water, honey and oil in the bowl of a stand mixer.

-3. Stir in salt and 1 more cup of the flour.
+3. Stir in 1 more cup of the flour.

-5. Allow wet dough to rest for 10 minutes.
+5. Cover and allow wet dough to rest for 10 minutes.
 This allows the flour to hydrate.

-6. Knead for about 10-12 minutes on the lowest mixer setting, until the dough is smooth and passes the window pane test.
+7. Knead for about 10-12 minutes on the lowest mixer setting, until the dough is smooth and passes the window pane test.
+Be advised that the window pane test is tougher to achieve with whole grain breads, so if you come close, call it a good day.

-7. Place the dough in an oiled pan and let rise, covered, until about doubled in size.
+8. Place the dough in an oiled pan and let rise, covered, until about doubled in size.
+This rise will take about one hour.

 3.5.3208